MithilShah/edtech-demo-store/src/users/README.md

 ## User Test Data

 The Users service comes preloaded with 5,000 fake user profiles.
 The [generate_users_json.py](../../generators/generate_users_json.py) script was used to create these profiles.
-The resulting profiles data file is bundled with the Retail Demo Store deployment.
+The resulting profiles data file is bundled with the Edtech Demo deployment.
 Therefore, you should not need to run the generate users script under normal conditions.

 > The reason why so many profiles are preloaded is to support the sample sizes needed to simulate experiements in the [Experimentation](../../workshop/3-Experimentation/3.1-Overview.ipynb) workshops.